satulg01/aplicativo-teste/README.md

    Insomina Collection: Insomnia-aplicativo-teste.json file in project root

-# Funções do sistema
+# System functions
-   - Colaboradores inseridos como fornecedor não tem acesso ao sistema.
+   - Collaborators entered as a supplier don't have access to the system.
-   - Colaboradores inseridos como usuário mas com acesso de vendedor somente acessa a área de pedidos e apenas visualiza e adiciona, não edita.
+   - Collaborators entered as a user but with seller access only access the order area and only view and add, not edit..

    - If you put wrong password 3 times, will be blocked for 10 minutes.
 This time not reset, just later the time .

    - New collaborators come with the default password '123'